Owlessa/WIST/README.md

 Open the installation folder you set and double click on the program called `ModOrganizer.exe`.

 Make sure the dropdown box on the right is set to `Skyrim Together Reborn - Client`.
 The first time you launch it, or after an update, hold space as you press `Run` button.
 This will bring up another window.
-You will need to navigate to where you have installed WIST, go into the "Game Root" folder and select the "SkyrimSE.exe".
+You will need to navigate to where you have installed WIST, go into the `Game Root` folder and select the `SkyrimSE.exe`.

 ### In-Game MCM options